SHOWING 1 - 1 OF 1 RESULTS

 Follow I-15 North to Exit #331, Hill Field Road.
 Turn right at the ramp exit (Hill Field Road) and proceed straight to the South Gate of Hill Air Force Base, approximately 3 miles.

-Utah Transit Authority (UTA) has bus services that includes stops in Ogden, Clearfield, Layton and West Roy.
-The FrontRunner, a state-of-the art commuter train, provides rail service with stations in Salt Lake City, Woods Cross, Farmington, Layton, Clearfield, Roy and Ogden.
+Utah Transit Authority has bus services that stop in surrounding communities including Ogden, Clearfield, Layton and West Roy.
+The FrontRunner, a state-of-the art commuter train, provides rail service with stations in Salt Lake City, Woods Cross, Farmington, Layton, Clearfield, Roy, Ogden and Farr West.
 FrontRuner stations have connections to the bus system and park and ride lots.
 UTA also provides information and a ride-matching database for residents who want to carpool.
-For more information and to see fares, schedules and routes visit Utah Transit Authority.
+For more information and to see fares, schedules and routes visit the Utah Transit Authority's web page at Utah Transit Authority (rideuta.com)